riverhound/pythonchat/README.md

 # pythonchat
-Chat in Python3 using PyQt5
+Chat in Python3 using PyQt5.

+April, 2018